 As a contractor or architect, you appreciate the value of natural stone as a building material.
 You’re trying to accommodate the demands of discerning customers by providing them with these premium materials.
-You’re already using thin marble thresholds in the showers, and your customers are responding well to the upgrade.
+You’re already using stone thresholds in the kitchens bathrooms, showers, and your customers are responding well to the upgrade.
 It’s no surprise that homeowners are drawn to this type of upgrade.
 Marble is durable and attractive.
 It’s a beautiful stone that adds visual appeal to any space.
 It can handle the high humidity levels in the bathroom without rotting or warping.
 However, you may not have realized that there are many other ways to use these thresholds throughout the entire home.

 A Beautiful Border

 Save on labor costs and impress potential customers by using thin thresholds around the edge of a room.
 It creates an eye-catching border that helps your floor pattern stand out, and it highlights the perimeter of a room to make it look larger.
 The great benefit of using thresholds for this project is their longer length.
 You won’t have to install as many individual pieces.
 Seams are minimized, and that helps you lower the final labor cost.
 The border isn’t limited to the bathroom, either.
 This border method can also be used in the living room as a beautiful finish against a wood floor.
+Speaking of wood floors, most bathroom vanity models feature wood cabinetry with stone countertops, thus making them ideal for door mounts made of stone.

 Finishing the Curb Exterior